Help

 The attack page only has two panels, existing mutants, and a panel containing the CUT, which can be modified to create mutants.
 Green lines are covered by existing tests, with darker green showing more coverage.

-Similarly to tests, mutants are limited by rules, which come in three strictness levels:
+Similarly to tests, mutants are limited by rules, which come in several strictness levels:

 Mutation rules